Interview with Paralympian Simon Laurens

 No, exactly, nobody died, and I walked away, unscathed, and I still won a medal, I still won bronze.
 It wasn’t really a biggy, was it?

 I mean, even so, a lot of my clients, and when I’m judging, even and they go wrong and I ring my bell and they go, “Oh my God, I’m so sorry, I’m so sorry.”
-I went “Well, hang on a minute, do you know, it’s not a problem, you don’t need to apologise.
+I went “Well, hang on a minute, do you know, it’s not a problem, you don’t need to apologize.
 It happened.”

 We go wrong.
 End of.
 Our minds go blank.
 We’ve all been in that moment and if any rider says they haven’t, they’re lying, and if anybody who trains and teaches or judges and has ridden, and said they haven’t been in that moment, they’re lying again.